-3 Article 10 of these Rules.

-- (1) Persons who may be the chairs and members of the examination board for the defence of the diploma thesis or for the subject area part of the state final examination are appointed by the Dean from among full professors, extraordinary professors, associate professors, and experts.
-The experts must be approved by the Research Board of the Faculty and if they are members of the academic community of the Faculty they must have a scientific degree. - (2) The examination board for the defence of the diploma thesis consists of at least three members, usually including the thesis advisor and the thesis reviewer. - (3) The chair and other members of the examination board are appointed by the Dean, usually on the advice of the head of the relevant department. - (4) The examination board for the subject area part of the state final examination may be identical with the board for the defence of the diploma thesis.
+(1) Persons who may be the chairs and members of the examination board for the defence of the diploma thesis or for the subject area state examination are appointed by the Dean from among full professors, extraordinary professors, associate professors, and experts.

+(2) The examination board for the defence of the diploma thesis consists of at least three members, usually including the thesis advisor and the thesis reviewer.

+(3) The chair and other members of the examination board are appointed by the Dean, usually on the advice of the head of the relevant department.

+(4) The examination board for the subject area state examination may be identical with the board for the defence of the diploma thesis.

-Dates of the Defence of the Diploma Thesis and the Subject Area Part of the State Final Examination
+Dates of the Defence of the Diploma Thesis and the Subject Area State Examination

-- (1) The dates of the holding of the defence of the diploma thesis and the subject area part of state final examination are determined by the head of the department so that they are held no later than within 90 days of the date of handing in the diploma thesis.
-This time limit is suspended over the summer holiday; if however the beginning of this time limit falls within the period from 1 May to 15 June, the last day of the time limit is the last day of the academic year. - (2) The defence of the diploma thesis and the subject area part of the state final examination may be held any time during the academic year. - (3) A student registers for the defence of the diploma thesis and the subject area part of the state final examination simultaneously with the submission of the diploma thesis. - (4) A student is informed of the date of the holding of the defence of the diploma thesis and the subject area part of the state final examination via the Student Information System no later than two weeks in advance; the time may be shortened with the student's consent. - (5) The date of the holding of the defence of the diploma thesis and the subject area part of the state final examination is published by the department in the publicly accessible section of the website of the Faculty and on the notice board of the department. - (6) A report of the defence of the diploma thesis and the subject area part of the state final examination is drafted in electronic form. - (7) Immediately after the end of the defence of the diploma thesis and the subject area part of the state final examination a duly filled in report generated from the Student Information System and signed by all members of the examination board is handed over in paper form to the Student Registry.
+(1) The dates of the holding of the defence of the diploma thesis and the subject area state examination are determined by the head of the department so that they are held no later than within 90 days of the date of handing in the diploma thesis.
+This time limit is suspended over the summer holiday; if however the beginning of this time limit falls within the period from 1 May to 15 June, the last day of the time limit is the last day of the academic year.

+(2) The defence of the diploma thesis and the subject area state examination may be held any time during the academic year.

+(3) A student registers for the defence of the diploma thesis and the subject area state examination simultaneously with the submission of the diploma thesis.

+(4) A student is informed of the date of the holding of the defence of the diploma thesis and the subject area state examination via the Student Information System no later than two weeks in advance; the time may be shortened with the student's consent.

+(5) The date of the holding of the defence of the diploma thesis and the subject area state examination is published by the department in the publicly accessible section of the website of the Faculty and on the notice board of the department.

+(6) A report of the defence of the diploma thesis and the subject area state examination is drafted in electronic form.

+(7) Immediately after the end of the defence of the diploma thesis and the subject area state examination a duly filled in report generated from the Student Information System and signed by all members of the examination board is handed over in paper form to the Student Registry.